notofonts/khitan-small-script/README.md

 [Shaping]: https://img.shields.io/endpoint?url=https%3A%2F%2Fraw.githubusercontent.com%2Fnotofonts%2Fkhitan-small-script%2Fgh-pages%2Fbadges%2FShapingChecks.json
 [Universal]: https://img.shields.io/endpoint?url=https%3A%2F%2Fraw.githubusercontent.com%2Fnotofonts%2Fkhitan-small-script%2Fgh-pages%2Fbadges%2FUniversal.json

+## Design

+Noto Khitan Small Script is designed based on the purpose of text use, using a more writing-oriented FangSong style font, easy to read and more compatible with the typeface of the text.

+The font is designed by LIU Zhao and ZHANG Congyu, and the OpenType layout is designed by Kushim JIANG.

 ## Building

 Fonts are built automatically by GitHub Actions - take a look in the "Actions" tab for the latest build.